cinnamonmanrng/cooking_chef/README.md

 </br>
 ## Version History:
 <b>Version History only shows the 5 most recent updates, if you wish to see older updates, please refer to the patch_notes.txt file</b>
+### Build 22.1 / Windows
+- Fixed a bug that caused all items to be unusable unless they were items specific to a specific recipe
+- Added all recipe, item and lootbox instances to chef_call_list
 ### Build 22 / Windows
 - Replaced some of the get rating and get level functions in chef_skeleton to be dictionaries as this makes it easier to add and remove levels and ratings
 - Added a feature to chef_main check whether the user has the required modules installed on starting the application (also in chef_game to check for pygame)